jeroenooms/opencpu-pages/_posts/2014-11-10-opencpu-release-1-4-5.md

 layout: post
 title: "OpenCPU release 1.4.5: configurable webhooks"
 category: posts
-description: "A new feature in OpenCPU 1.4.5 is "
+description: "OpenCPU 1.4.5 is a patch release that improves performance by taking advantage of latest versions of jsonlite, devtools, knitr, openssl, etc. Also new in this release is the option to pass build parameters for deploying to ocpu.io using the github webhook."
 cover: "containers.jpg"
 thumb: "struisvogel.jpg"
 ---

-OpenCPU 1.4.5 has been released to CRAN.
-This is a patch release that should significantly improve performance by taking advantage of latest versions of jsonlite, devtools, knitr, openssl, etc.
+OpenCPU 1.4.5 is a patch release that improves performance by taking advantage of latest versions of jsonlite, devtools, knitr, openssl, etc. Also new in this release is the option to pass build parameters for deploying on ocpu.io using the github webhook.

 As usual, server binaries for Ubuntu, Fedora and Suse are available from [Launchpad](https://www.opencpu.org/download.html) and [Build Service](http://software.opensuse.org/download.html?project=home:jeroenooms:opencpu-1.4&package=opencpu).
-There should be no breaking changes, but perhaps double check that all is OK next time you run `apt-get upgrade` on your server.
-If you are in production and do *not* want to upgrade, make sure you remove or comment-out the `opencpu-1.4` ppa in the `/etc/apt/sources.list.d/` conf files.
+There should not be any breaking changes, but perhaps double check that all is OK next time you run `apt-get upgrade` on your server.
+If you are in production and do *not* want to upgrade, make sure to comment-out the `opencpu-1.4` ppa in the `/etc/apt/sources.list.d/` conf files.

 The opencpu-1.4 repository now ships with: